Janaiah Kota, Ph.D.

 IU School of Medicine

-Our laboratory is focused on understanding the pathophysiological role of microRNAs (miRNAs) in disease mechanisms associated with advanced forms of human cancers, such as pancreatic and liver cancers, and exploring their therapeutic and biomarker potential.
-Previous studies from my work have provided evidence for miRNA replacement as an efficacious and non-toxic, anti-cancer therapeutic strategy (Kota et al., Cell 2009).
-In proof-of principle studies, we have demonstrated that systemic delivery via Adeno-associated Virus (rAAV) of miR-26a, a miRNA whose expression is frequently lost in hepatocellular carcinoma (HCC), potently suppressed tumor progression in a mouse model of HCC.
-Importantly, off-target effects were not observed.
-Currently, part of our research efforts are dedicated to study the role miR-26 in various etiologies associated with HCC and extending miRNA replacement therapy to other cancers, such as pancreatic ductal adenocarcinoma (PDAC), a lethal form human malignancy with no effective therapies.
-More recently, a vast majority of our research efforts has been dedicated to studying the role of miRNAs in PDAC tumor-stromal biology that plays a critical role in tumor progression and resistance to anti-cancer drugs.
-We have laid much of the groundwork for the role of miR-29 in PDAC tumor-stromal biology and found a significant downregulation miR-29 in both stromal and cancer cells.
-Restored expression of miR-29 reduced stromal protein accumulation, cancer growth, and sensitized chemoresistant cancer cells to gemcitabine.
-Based on these preliminary results, my laboratory is setting the stage to identify/characterize critical miR-29 targets associated with PDAC tumor-stromal biology and evaluate in vivo function and therapeutic use of miR-29 in clinically relevant pre-clinical mouse models.
-In addition, there are other ongoing research projects that are focused on studying the biological role of miRNAs in oncogenic signaling pathways/disease mechanisms.
-The ultimate goal of my laboratory is to develop better treatment strategies for pancreatic and liver cancers and improve the survival of patients.
+Pathophysiological role of miRNAs in human diseases and gene therapy.
+The Kota laboratory focuses on understanding the pathophysiological role of miRNAs in disease mechanisms associated with advanced forms of human cancers, such as pancreatic and liver cancers, and exploring their therapeutic and biomarker potential.
+Previous studies from his work have provided evidence for miR-26a replacement as an efficacious anti-cancer therapeutic strategy for liver cancer (Kota et al., Cell 2009).
+Part of our lab research efforts are dedicated to study the role miR-26 in various etiologies associated with HCC (Jones et al., 2018).
+A vast majority of our current research is mainly focused on studying the role of miRNAs in pancreatic ductal adenocarcinoma (PDAC) tumor microenvironment (Kota et al., 2017).
+We have laid much of the groundwork for the role of miR-29 in PDAC tumor-stromal biology and found a significant downregulation miR-29 in both stromal and cancer cells (Kwon et al., 2015 & 2016).
+Restored expression of miR-29 reduced ECM matrix collagen proteins, cancer growth, and sensitized cancer cells to chemotherapy.
+Our global RNAseq analysis, identified novel miR-29 targets that regulates tumor-stromal immunity, ECM remodeling, EMT, and invasion/migration of cancer cells.
+Using wide variety of genetic, biochemical, cellular approaches and unique miR-29 knockout, orthotopic, genetically engineered pancreatic cancer mouse models, 2D/3D, microfluidic model systems, our laboratory is embarking to gain deeper mechanistic insights into the role of miR-29 in pancreatic cancer tumor microenvironment and exploit miR-29/targets therapeutic potential via pancreas targeted intraductal gene delivery (Quirin et al. 2017).
+The ultimate goal of the Kota laboratory is to develop better treatment strategies for pancreatic and liver cancers and improve the survival of patients.

 Ph.D. - Indian Agricultural Research Institute (IARI), India 2005